yetulaxman/linux-2/_tutorials/06-INNUca-pipeline.md

 ---
 # Running a Containerised Pipeline

 We have gained some skills so far in handling the docker and container.
-Let's run a bioinformatics pipeline which hassome  real world application.
+Let's run a bioinformatics pipeline which has some  real world application.

 INNUca is a standardized, fully automated, flexible, portable and pathogen-independent pipeline for bacterial genome assembly and quality control starting from short reads.
 The new version of INNUca is available at [here](https://github.com/INNUENDOCON/INNUca)